-In TFO established mode and when the HR codec is used, bit stealing takes place on the LSB bit (bit 8) on each PCM sample.
-This provides for a 8 kbits/s channel that allows to carry vocoded speech in TFO frames which are similar to the 8 kbit/s frames in 08.61.
-The contents of bit 1-7 is normal A/μ -law information.
+In TFO established mode bit stealing takes place on the LSB bit/s (bit 8, 7..
+9-N; N>=1: number of stolen LSB bits) on each PCM sample.
+The number N of stolen LSB bit/s depends on the codec type.
+This provides for a N\8 kbits/s channel that allows to carry vocoded speech in TFO frames.
+The contents of the "unstolen" bits 1- (8-N) is normal $A/\mu$ -law information.